Tai On Building: Obsolete fountain

-On the first floor of Tai On Building, there is a non-functional fountain.
-In the past, the first floor terrace had a great broad view of the harbour and because of that reason, it used to be an excellent place for residents and guests to relax and chill out.
-At one point, the fountain was a place for residence to launch their battery operated toy vessels/boats in the late 1960s and early 1970s, it drew quite a large crowd.
+On the first floor of the Tai On Building, there is a non-functional fountain.
+In the past, the first-floor terrace had a great broad view of the harbour and because of that reason, it used to be an excellent place for residents and guests to relax and chill out.
+At one point, the fountain was a place for residence to launch their battery-operated toy vessels/boats in the late 1960s and early 1970s, it drew quite a large crowd.
 When the building first opened to the public, there was a huge party with local bands and popular singers on top of the fountain one weekend and since then, it has been nicknamed "The most colourful lighting fountain" by the public.
 The advertising agencies also took it as a selling point for Tai On Building and it has presented the former's glory.
 However, due to the security reasons, the fountain has been abandoned years ago.
-Nowadays, people can only see the periphery of the fountain and few chairs on the first floor garden.
+Nowadays, people can only see the periphery of the fountain and few chairs on the first-floor garden.

 Snacks

-Numerous Hong Kong "street snacks" can be found in Tai On Building, for instance, egg waffles, bovine offals, cart noodles, fish balls, torn pancakes and others.
-In the midnight, you have to wait for a long time to order food as there is sea of people.
+Numerous Hong Kong "street snacks" can be found in Tai On Building, for instance, egg waffles, bovine offals, cart noodles, fish balls, torn pancakes, and others.
+At midnight, you have to wait for a long time to order food as there is a sea of people.

 Egg waffles

 Gai daan tsai (egg waffles) is the most famous food in Tai On Building and it costs about $13 Hong Kong dollars.
 So Sze Wong, a famous food critic, put it, "This egg waffle is wonderful as it is crispy and tender".
-Besides, the gai daan tsai in Tai On Building has been awarded as "one of the best egg waffle in Hong Kong" by CNN.
+Besides, the gai daan tsai in Tai On Building has been awarded as "one of the best egg waffles in Hong Kong" by CNN.